woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 4.0.5 - 2018-xx-xx =
+* Fix - Illegal offset error on settings when non is defined or saved.

 = 4.0.4 - 2018-01-30 =
 * Add - SEPA mandate notification email.
 * Add - Preferred language to SOFORT and Bancontact so it can be localized.